The translation of this document is outdated.

 The supervisory council is entitled to request and receive

-information regarding the activity of the joint institution.
+information on the activity of the joint institution.

 [17 July 2008]